ssvorobej/PhoneticRus/README.md

 # PhoneticRus
-Russian phonetic keyboard layout.
+Russian phonetic keyboard layout, made using Microsoft Keyboard Layout Creator.
 Should work on Windows 10